A Basic Compositional Model for Spiking Neural Networks: Composition of Spiking Neural Networks

 \subsection{Composition of two networks}

-Networks that are composed must satisfy some basic compatibility requirements.
-These are analogous to those used for I/O automata and similar models.
-Namely, two networks ${\mathcal N}^1$ and ${\mathcal N}^2$ are said to be \emph{compatible} provided that: \begin{enumerate} \item No internal neuron of ${\mathcal N}^1$ is a neuron of ${\mathcal N}^2$. \item No internal neuron of ${\mathcal N}^2$ is a neuron of ${\mathcal N}^1$. \item No neuron is an output neuron of both ${\mathcal N}^1$ and ${\mathcal N}^2$. \end{enumerate} On the other hand, we are allowed to have common input neurons, and also output neurons of one of the networks that are also input neurons of the other.\footnote{ In the brain setting, common input neurons for two different networks seem to make sense: the same neuron might have two separate sets of outgoing edges (synapses), leading to different neurons in the two different networks. } \footnote{ We can prove from these requirements that ${\mathcal N}^1$ and ${\mathcal N}^2$ cannot have any edge in common.
-For if they had a common edge, then it would have to have the same source neuron and the same target neuron in both sub-networks.
-Since the target neuron is shared, it would have to be an input neuron of at least one of the networks.
-But then that network would then have an edge leading to one of its input neurons, which is forbidden by our network definition. } Assuming ${\mathcal N}^1$ and ${\mathcal N}^2$ are compatible, we define their composition $\mathcal N = {\mathcal N}^1 \times {\mathcal N}^2$ as follows: \begin{itemize} \item $N$, the set of neurons of ${\mathcal N}$, is the union of $N^1$ and $N^2$, which are the sets of neurons of the two respective sub-networks.
-Note that common neurons are inserted only once.
-Each neuron inherits its bias from its original sub-network.
-This definition of bias is unambiguous: If a neuron belongs to both sub-networks, it must be an input of at least one of them, and input neurons do not have biases.
+Networks that are composed must satisfy some basic, natural compatibility requirements.
+These are analogous to those used for I/O automata and similar models~\cite{Lynch-book,LynchT89,KLSV10}, except that instead of input and output actions, we consider input and output neurons.
+Namely, two networks ${\mathcal N}^1$ and ${\mathcal N}^2$ are said to be \emph{compatible} provided that: \begin{enumerate} \item No internal neuron of ${\mathcal N}^1$ is a neuron of ${\mathcal N}^2$. \item No internal neuron of ${\mathcal N}^2$ is a neuron of ${\mathcal N}^1$. \item No neuron is an output neuron of both ${\mathcal N}^1$ and ${\mathcal N}^2$. \end{enumerate} On the other hand, the two networks may have common input neurons, and output neurons of one network may also be input neurons of the other network.\footnote{ In the brain setting, common input neurons for two different networks seem to make sense: a neuron might have two different sets of outgoing edges (synapses), leading to different sets of neurons in the two networks. }

-Thus, when an input of one sub-network is combined with an output of the other sub-network, the resulting neuron acquires the bias from its output ``precursor''.
+\begin{lemma} If $\mathcal N^1$ and $\mathcal N^2$ are compatible, then they do not have any edges in common. \end{lemma}

+\begin{proof} Suppose for contradiction that they have a common edge, from a neuron $u$ to a neuron $v$.
+Then both $u$ and $v$ belong to both networks.
+Since $v$ is shared, it must be an input neuron of at least one of the networks, by compatibility.
+But then that network has an edge leading to one of its input neurons, which is forbidden by our network definition.